 A Medical Savings Account (MSA) option is offered by various companies and allows Medicare to transfer funds into your account.
-It's a combination of a "High-Deductible" plan and a separate savings account.
+It’s a combination of a “High-Deductible” plan (Plan C) and a separate savings account.
 Different deductible amounts are available.
 Once the deductible is met, covered benefits are paid with no out-of-pocket expenses.
 These plans are similar to HSAs offered to applicants under age 65.

 What If I Am Considered Uninsurable?